-Origin of lead acid battery
+Origins of lead acid battery life

-It is very clear to any modern human, that the march of the battery into more and more aspects of our daily lives is on a rapid increase, from single cell- single use in hand held devices like an AA alkaline for a computer mouse or a zinc-air button cell used in a wristwatch, to a grid-scale megawatt Battery Energy Storage System.
-Despite this plethora of chemistries and applications, it is the lead acid chemistry which is still, after 160 years since its invention, the most prolific provider of stored energy on the planet.
-Fig. 1 shows the breakdown of battery sales by type and MWh sold over the last 27 years.
+It is very clear to any modern human, that the march of the battery into more and more aspects of our daily lives is on a rapid increase, from single-cell- single-use in handheld devices like an AA alkaline for a computer mouse or a zinc-air button cell used in a wristwatch, to a grid-scale megawatt Battery Energy Storage System (BESS).
+Despite this plethora of chemistries and applications, it is the lead acid battery chemistry which is still, after 160 years since its invention, the most prolific provider of stored energy on the planet.
+Fig. 1 shows the breakdown of battery sales by type and MWh sold over the last 27 years

 In 1749, Benjamin Franklin, the U.S. polymath, first used the term “battery” to describe a set of linked capacitors he used for his experiments with electricity.
 These capacitors were panels of glass coated with metal on each surface.
 These capacitors were charged with a static generator and discharged by touching metal to their electrode.
 Linking them together in a “battery” gave a stronger discharge.
 Originally having the generic meaning of “a group of two or more similar objects functioning together”, as in an artillery battery, the term was used for voltaic piles and similar devices in which many electrochemical cells were connected together.

 The lead acid battery is an electrochemical storage device and as such has the same principle of providing an electric current and voltage as all other electrochemical batteries, some of which preceded the adoption of lead acid as a method of storing and delivering electricity.
 However, it was the first battery which was rechargeable.
 This meant it could be used many times and brought back to its full state of charge when required.
 It was this that set it apart from other battery chemistries of its time.